Sri Lanka is a

 Labor is the competent authority to set regulations and carry out

 implementation, and monitoring.
-The minimum age for employment is 14, although
+The minimum age for employment is 14,

-age of 14 for not more than one hour on any day before school.
-However, the
+the age of 14 for not more than one hour on any day before school.
+However,

-Trade Union Ordinance of 1935 allows membership only from the age of 16.
-The
+the Trade Union Ordinance of 1935 allows membership only from the age of 16.

-law also permits employment in any school or institution for training
+The law also permits employment in any school or institution for training

 purposes.
 The Compulsory Attendance at Schools Act, which requires children